Follow on LinkedIn

 The Roman Colosseum (Rome)

-The Colosseum is certainly Rome’s, if not Italy’s, most lasting icon.
+The Colosseum is certainly Rome's, if not Italy's, most lasting icon.
 It was built between 70 and 80 A.D. and served for 500 years.
 Nearly 50,000 spectators packed the elliptical structure to watch gladiatorial matches and other public spectacles including battle reenactments, animal hunts, and executions.
-The Colosseum is in ruins due to earthquakes and stone robbers, but elements of the structure are open to tourists, & its design continues to inspire modern-day amphitheater construction 2,000 years later.
+The Colosseum is in ruins due to earthquakes and stone robbers, but elements of the structure are open to tourists, and its design continues to inspire modern-day amphitheater construction 2,000 years later.

 Taj Mahal

-The Taj Mahal was erected between 1632 and 1648 as a tomb for Mughal Emperor Shah Jahan’s wife.
+The Taj Mahal was erected between 1632 and 1648 as a tomb for Mughal Emperor Shah Jahan's wife.
 The white marble structure, which is considered the most flawless instance of Muslim art in India, represents a multitude of architectural styles, including Persian, Islamic, Turkish, and Indian.
-Raised paths, sunken flower beds, & a linear reflecting pool are all part of the Taj Mahal’s formal gardens.
+Raised paths, sunken flower beds, and a linear reflecting pool are all part of the Taj Mahal's formal gardens.

 Petra (Jordan)

 Declared a World Heritage Site in 1985, Petra was the capital of the Nabataean empire of King Aretas IV, and likely existed in its prime from 9 B.C. to A.D.
 40. The members of this civilization proved to be early experts in manipulating water technology, constructing intricate tunnels and water chambers, which helped create a pseudo-oasis.
-A number of incredible structures carved into stone, a 4,000-seat amphitheater & the El-Deir monastery have also helped the site earn its fame.
+A number of incredible structures carved into stone, a 4,000-seat amphitheater and the El-Deir monastery have also helped the site earn its fame.

 Conclusion

-It’s no wonder that the Seven Wonders of World are called the “Seven Wonders.”
-These architectural and engineering feats have amazed people for centuries, & they continue to be some of the most popular tourist destinations in the world.
+It’s no wonder that the Seven Wonders of the World are called the “Seven Wonders.”
+These architectural and engineering feats have amazed people for centuries, and they continue to be some of the most popular tourist destinations in the world.
 If you’re ever lucky enough to visit one of these ancient wonders, you’ll understand why they’ve been so revered for so long.